AeneasRUSLIN/DAT250-Software-Technology-Experiment-Assignment-1/dat250-expass5.md

 ## Experiment 1 : Getting started

 When I tried to run the program, I was told that the port I was using (8080) was occupied.
 I tried to kill it but couldn't.
 Consequently, I had to specify which port to use for the program.
-In the "application.properties" in the resources folder, I wrote "server.port=9090".
+In the "application.properties" file in the resources folder, I wrote "server.port=9090".
 Then the program worked.

 ## Experiment 2 : Spring Boot